nurcuyo/ftp_mt/README.md

-CNT4007
-Nikolas Urcuyo
-UFID: 5450-8911
-Project 2- FTP client and server with multiple threads
+FTP client and server with multiple threads

 To use the program, first run the ftpserver.py program to start the server.